The last words my Grandpa spoke to me

 And what about you?
 How is your heart?
 Have you gone to the doctor?

 Just like my Grandpa warning and imploring me in love not to wait, so I implore you.
 Don’t wait until you’re more sick.
-Rest assured that, if left untreated, the symptoms of this inherited sickness become more disturbing - the heart more cold and calloused, the soul more ashamed and afraid.
+Rest assured that, if left untreated, the symptoms of your inherited sickness will become more disturbing.
+Your heart will become more cold and calloused, your soul more ashamed and afraid.
 “Don’t wait like me.”
-We don’t have to live like that.

-I certainly don’t want you to wait until it’s too late.
 Today is the day of salvation.
 Today, you can be healed and begin healing.

-Jesus invites you to come, to call on Him just as you call on a Doctor when you know you’re sick, and be saved.
-He is reaching out to you now in these very words.
-Return His call.
-He will heal you with His love.
+I certainly don’t want you to wait until it’s too late - for death to take you and rightfully hold you.
+No. Jesus invites you to come, to call on Him just as you call on a Doctor when you know you’re sick, and be saved.
+He is reaching out to you now in these very words!
+He has come to you, just like He came to me.